acavalla/boris-bikes/user-stories.md

 As a member of the public,
 So that I am not confused and charged unnecessarily, I'd like docking stations not to release bikes when there are none available

+As a system maintainer,
+So that I can plan the distribution of bikes,
+I want a docking station to have a default capacity of 20 bikes

+As a system maintainer,
+So that busy areas can be served more effectively,
+I want to be able to specify a larger capacity when necessary
 ```
 ## Errors (are good) ##
 Challenge 3, 4